joseph-flinn/site/frontend/posts/e2m-st-suboptimization.md

 the product grows, so does the demand for time devoted to marketing to drive more demand, sales to help deliver that demand, customer success for people who are having issues, design for new features, engineering to build those features and scale the original solution.
-Eventually, the original "system" of two technologists is exceeded and company is required to create teams--or subsystems--and increase head count.
+Eventually, the original "system" of two technologists is exceeded and a company is required to create teams--or subsystems--and increase head count.
 The system just _self-organized_ and created a _hierarchy_ to continue to enable the specific jobs needed to put the solution out into the world.